September 25, 2017

-I welcome comments on my poems at http://nicholasgordon.blogspot.com.
+I welcome comments on my poems at https://nicholasgordon.blogspot.com.

 © by Nicholas Gordon

 Hear or watch me recite this poem and listen to the music I chose for it at https://www.poemsforfree.com/holin2.html.
 For more poems for the High Holy Days, go to https://www.poemsforfree.com/yomkippurpoems.html .

 This week’s theme: Yom Kippur, the Day of AtonementSeptember 25: Holiness and Faith Are the Rewards